Subscribe for more updates!

 Using all seven of your tiles is an extremely important part of Scrabble, as doing so will give you a lucrative 50 point bonus.
 Besides the blank, the best bonus tiles are in the phrase ‘DARN TILES’ with the next best tiles coming in the word ‘CHOMP’, so save these tiles if your goal is to play a bonus.

 For some bonus puzzles, click here.

-If you want a crash course in Scrabble strategy, check out my book Breaking the Game.
+If you want a crash course in Scrabble strategy, check out my book Word.
 I’ve spent over a thousand hours writing and editing this book, and it comes recommended by some of the strongest Scrabble players in the world.
 (For more information including a free sample chapter, click here.)

 With these tips, you’re well on your way to Scrabble success!
 For more tips and Scrabble strategy, please browse through the rest of the website.
 Within no time, you too can become an expert Scrabble player!